AbdelrhmanMohamed2001/Fake_News_Classification/README.md

 # Fake_News_Classification
-User can enter news and check if it's real or fake.
+Classifying news articles analyze the sentiment of news articles towards a particular category Fake or Real?

-# what i did? :
+# What did I do?
 1- Get two news datasets one real and one fake.

 2- Made new column called label contains label of each sample.